Winter is coming! Do you have a plan to stay fit?

 (At least they are up-front about their fees.
 You don’t even have to click to see this fee!
 Screenshot 10/31/2017)

-I am sure there is a small subset of the population who this is a good idea for.
-But if that Jillian Michaels DVD you bought 5 yeas ago is still collecting dust, then let’s get you on one of these more affordable options, first.
+I am sure there is a small subset of the population for which this is a good idea.
+But if that Jillian Michaels DVD you bought five years ago is still collecting dust, then let’s get you on one of these more affordable options, first.